microsoft/hlsl-specs/proposals/0048-group-wave-index.md

 - The value returned by `WaveGetCount()` must account for all launched waves, including any additional ones

-**Variability Across Thread Groups**:
+**Consistency Across Thread Groups**:

-The number of waves returned by `WaveGetCount()` may vary between different thread groups within the same dispatch.
-Factors that can cause this variability
+The number of waves returned by `WaveGetCount()` must be the same for all thread groups within the same dispatch.
-include:
-- Hardware scheduling decisions based on resource availability
-- Implementation-specific optimizations that adjust wave count dynamically

-Shader code should not assume that `WaveGetCount()` returns the same value for all thread groups in a dispatch.
-Algorithms that need to share information across thread groups must account for this potential variability.

 #### Source Code Compatibility